 –2017 William Fèvre, Chablis Grand Cru Les Clos (Domaine): These vineyards have soil mixed with fossils and stones (lots of Kimmeridgian soil) with 31.5 inches of limestone as well as the majority of vines were planted by William Fèvre’s father in the 1940s.
 An exotically spiced wine that had golden apple and honeysuckle flavors with an oyster shell edge that danced in my head for the next hour.
 These wines warmed my heart with their generosity while still keeping their elegance and sense of freshness and place.
 Chablis does not need to be austere to deliver nobility, if anything, the addition of rich fruit and lack of hardness makes these the type of fine wines that are felt by the heart.

 -These wines that I tasted above were only bottled two and a half months earlier

 -William Fèvre vinifies 30% in used large barrel for six months for texture while the rest is vinified in stainless steel

 -Many of the vines were planted by William and his father during the 40s and 50s – so lots of old vines – small yields

 -Chablis is the only place that makes still Chardonnay wine from Kimmeridgian with England making sparkling wine from Chardonnay in Kimmeridgian soil

--William Fèvre has been practicing sustainable growing in their vineyards for nearly ten years now and they have just obtained High Environmental Value (HVE) status
+-William Fèvre has been practicing sustainable growing in their vineyards for nearly ten years now and they have just obtained High Environmental Value (HEV) status